openharmony/docs/en/application-dev/reference/apis-avcodec-kit/_a_v_source.md

 Destroys an **OH_AVSource** instance and clears internal resources.

 An instance can be destroyed only once.
 The destroyed instance cannot be used until it is re-created.
 You are advised to set the pointer to **NULL** after the instance is destroyed.

-\@syscap SystemCapability.Multimedia.Media.Spliter
+**System capability**: SystemCapability.Multimedia.Media.Spliter

+**Since**: 10

 **Parameters**